 THE FILING

 On August 31, 2001, ITC filed under Section 205 an Agreement by and between International Transmission Company and the Midwest Independent Transmission System Operator, Inc. dated August 30, 2001 (ITC-MISO Agreement).
 The ITC-MISO agreement would allow ITC to retain its own separate “alternative” OATT, with the authority to propose new transmission products and services.
-ITC also requests that the Commission determine that it has met the requirements of Order No. 2000 set forth in 18 CFR 35.34(c)(1) and 35.34(d)(2), to participate in a Regional Transmission Organization by joining the MISO
+ITC also requests that the Commission determine that it has met the requirements of Order No. 2000, to participate in a Regional Transmission Organization by joining the MISO.

 V.